QuantEcon/lecture-python-advanced.myst/lectures/calvo_gradient.md

 from jax import jit
 import jax
 import optax
+import statsmodels.api as sm
+import matplotlib.pyplot as plt
 ```

 First we copy the class `ChangLQ` to solve the LQ Chang model in {doc}`calvo`.